 Special Series: Approaches to Patients with Cancer and Thrombosis (Blood Clots)

-Plain language summary of Approach to Cancer-Associated Thrombosis: Challenging Situations and Knowledge Gaps The Oncologist, January 2021
+Plain language summary of Prediction and Prevention of Cancer-Associated Thromboembolism The Oncologist, January 2021

-This article talks about how to treat blood clots in patients who have cancer and other health problems or concerns.
+This research article talks about how to prevent blood clots in patients with cancer.
 Here are some of the key findings.

 - Patients with cancer are more likely to get a blood clot than patients without cancer.

 - The risk of getting a blood clot depends on the type of cancer you have, the kind of treatment you receive, and other factors.

 - When in the hospital, patients with cancer may receive medicine to help prevent blood clots.